Stored at: Online

-If you contact us for any other reason, we will use your details to respond to your enquiry, provide our services to you, and meet any legal obligations or other commitments we have.
+If you contact us for any other reason, we will use your details to respond to your enquiry, process your competition entry, provide our services to you, add you to our mailing list, and meet any legal obligations or other commitments we have.

 We will not share your data with any third parties other than as described here and strictly as required to provide our services.
 In order to provide the best possible care we may need to share your information with other Health Care Professionals from within Surrey Total Healthcare Ltd and other organisations.

 Where this is necessary we will endeavour to obtain your consent however in some cases this may not be practical, and in these cases we will always act in your best interests.